fadayopaul/ilist/README.md

+# iLIST
-# TODO-LIST Using React + Django
+## React + Django

-A TodoList application built with React (frontend) and Django (backend) using RESTful API endpoints for CRUD operations.
+A Todo application built with React (frontend) and Django (backend) using RESTful API endpoints for CRUD operations.

 ## Features